micro-manager/pymmcore/maintainer-notes.md

   - Python 3.7 - NumPy 1.14.5
   - Python 3.8 - NumPy 1.17.3
   - Python 3.9 - NumPy 1.19.3
+  - Python 3.10 - NumPy 1.21.3

 ### Windows

 - MSVC version.
-Python 3.5-3.8 are built with MSVC 14.x (i.e. Visual Studio
-  2015 to 2019).
+Python 3.5 and later are built with MSVC 14.x (i.e. Visual Studio 2015 to 2019).
 However, the official Python installer ships with its own copy of the VC runtime (in particular, `vcruntime140.dll`).
 This means that (in theory) our extension module must be built with an MSVC version that is not newer than the runtime shipped with Python.
 I say "in theory" because it is not clear if this actually results in problems, but let's play it safe.

   Python prints the MSVC version used to build itself when started.
 This version may change with the patch version of Python.
 Here are a few examples: